Impacts of Aggregation on Model Diversity and Consumer Utility: Incentivizing model creation

-In this section, we will explore how to incentivize \emph{model creation}: the addition of an entirely new model.
-All proofs are deferred to Appendix \ref{app:incententry}.
-We will assume the following structure: \begin{itemize} \item There are $\ntasks$ tasks, each of which has some existing values $\{\valvec_i\}$, which can differ between tasks. \item A producer decides to make a new model of total value $\Val$: assume that they can create this model by allocating non-negative value arbitrarily across tasks.
-This producer decides how to create the new model according to some objective: winrate, weighted winrate, or consumer welfare. \end{itemize}

-Intuitively, we model the producer as having a total budget of effort that can be allocated to build a model's performance across the tasks.
-For example, the producer might invest in training data tailored towards specific tasks or applications based on the incentives set by downstream consumer choices.
-We will explore whether producers choose to specialize, placing most value on a few tasks, or homogenize, spreading value across tasks.
-We will show that winrate leads producers to homogenize, which leads to lower utility, and our proposed mechanism (weighted winrate) leads producers to specialize, leading to improved consumer welfare.

-As a first result, Lemma \ref{lem:optvalueb} shows that the optimal allocation for consumer welfare is to either maximally specialize, placing all value on a single task, or to abstain (if the total amount of value $\Val$ is very low).
+\textbf{Model producer actions optimizing different objectives: } We will begin by analyzing the optimal response to each objective.
+First, Lemma \ref{lem:optvalueb} shows that the optimal allocation for consumer welfare is to either maximally specialize, placing all value on a single task, or to abstain (if the total amount of value $\Val$ for the new model is very low).
 This result will be the benchmark by which we measure how well producers satisfy consumer welfare.